 Fall Schedule of Events:

-Boonville Days – Saturday, October 1, 10am-5pm, Natural History Museum
+Boonville Days- October 14th, 10am-5pm, Natural History Musuem

 Brazos Valley Worldfest Ambassadors help promote the festival and associated programs at Texas A&M University and in the local community.
 They do so by holding information booths at various university and community events, by speaking at organizational meetings and by volunteering for festival related programs like Culture in Classroom.
 They serve as the voice for the festival and help educate the community about the learning opportunities the festival has to offer.
 They help promote diversity on campus and in the community and global citizenship while creating a more internationalized atmosphere.